 Utility pole fire shuts down Highland Road at railroad tracks near Old Perkins Road

-ST. GEORGE — The St. George Fire Department is currently on the scene of a utility pole on fire on Highland Road at the railroad tracks near Old Perkins Road.
+ST. GEORGE — The St. George Fire Department responded to a utility pole on fire on Highland Road at the railroad tracks near Old Perkins Road on Monday.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.